KriaNexus/AMD-Kria-Robotics-AI-Competition-Resources/KR260-Ubuntu-22-04LTS-default-Boot-Log-&-Bootdelay/ReadMe.md

 # Additional Note

-** Connecting ethernet or not while booting is not impacting the boot time ** ** For making boot faster , the boot sequence has to be undestand and some apps needs to remove from Ubuntu **
+**Connecting ethernet or not while booting is not impacting the boot time** *For making boot faster , the boot sequence has to be undestand and some apps needs to remove from Ubuntu!*